Tokyo

 チウネ

-An experience that prompts you to reconsider what it means to dine.
-Seemingly simple but stunningly presented dishes are steeped in emotion and the unique atmosphere of CHIUnE allows you to savor each moment and every bite.
-Called a rising star and a prodigy, a look at the chef’s pedigree goes some way to explaining his talent, but there is something very unique about his style that conveys both elegance and warmth.
+CHIUnE redefines your culinary perceptions with seemingly simple but stunningly presented dishes made by a chef who is often described as a prodigy.
+A look at his pedigree goes some way to explaining his talent, but there is something unique about his style that conveys both elegance and warmth.

 CUISINE